Reina Sofía Museum

 Price

-Students (under 25), youth pass, and young people (less than 18 years old): free entry.
+Students (under 25), youth pass, young people (less than 18 years old) and seniors over 65: free entry.